zerodevapp/zerodev-docs/docs/create-wallets/web2-auth/oauth-email.md

 # OAuth / Email

-To use ZeroDev with OAuth/Email, we recommend checking out the following integrations and see which one fits your needs:
+To use ZeroDev with OAuth/Email, we recommend using one of the following integrations:

 - [Custom "Connect Wallet" UI](/create-wallets/connect-wallet-kits/custom-connect-wallet)
 - [RainbowKit](/create-wallets/connect-wallet-kits/rainbowkit)